 The Merrick Law Firm

-Late in the afternoon, Anne Merrick sat at the head of the twenty-person conference table with her husband, John, and Ashley Brant, Millie.
-Millie Grainger and the two Warhorse Security guards also sat in.
-While Anne Merrick has a closet in the building with several clothing changes, blouses, and undergarments, she elected to remainstayed in the sweatpants and T-shirt the Angel had provided.
-Her black T-shirt was emblazoned with the phrase “Bitches Rule.”
+Late in the afternoon, Anne Merrick sat at the head of the twenty-person conference table with her husband, John, Ashley Brant, Millie, and the two Warhorse Security guards.
+While Anne Merrick has a closet in the building with several clothing changes, blouses, and undergarments, she stayed in the sweatpants and black T-shirt the Angel had provided, emblazoned with the phrase “Bitches Rule.”

 John immediately flew back to Chicago when Mac called him about the abortive assassination plot.
-Seated against the wall were Millie Grainger, Mike Zilog, and Mario Sierra.
 The Chicago Police and FBI Agents who rushed to the building waited patiently in the hallway.

 “So, we’re all agreed,” Anne said.
-“Not one mention that the Angel is mute or that she may have spent a part of her life in institutions.
+“Not one mention that the Angel is mute.
 That might make it easier for the cops and the mob to identify and locate her.
-We’ll hide under Attorney-Client Privilege.”
+We’ll hide under Attorney-Client Privilege.
+Mike and Mario can leave the conference room.
+We’ll call if they want to interview you.”

 The intercom beeped.
 It was the reception desk.